drogers98/detached-drupalcamp-baltimore/README.md

 ## Installation

- - npm install
+ - $ npm install
- - bower install
+ - $ bower install
- - gulp
+ - $ gulp
+ - if errors, may need to update the global by $ npm install -g gulp
- - gulp serve
+ - $ gulp serve